cda-tum/mqt-debugger/docs/Publications.rst

 Furthermore, if you use any of the particular algorithms such as

 - diagnostics and error cause analysis :cite:labelpar:`rovara2024debugging`
-- assertion refinembent (moving or creating assertions) :cite:labelpar:`rovara2024assertionrefinement`
+- assertion refinement (moving or creating assertions) :cite:labelpar:`rovara2024assertionrefinement`
+- runtime verification on real quantum devices :cite:labelpar:`rovara2025runtimeverification`

 please consider citing their respective papers as well.
 A full list of related papers is given below.